chromaui/chromatic-docs/src/content/snapshot/snapshots.md

 # Snapshots

-A snapshot is an image of a story plus some metadata captured by a standardized browser in Chromatic's Capture Cloud infrastructure.
+A snapshot is an image of a test plus some metadata captured by a standardized browser in Chromatic's Capture Cloud infrastructure.
 Snapshots power [UI Tests](/docs/test) and [UI Review](/docs/review).

+By default, Chromatic uses your Storybook stories as tests.
+If you’re integrating Playwright or Cypress, Chromatic reuses your existing E2E tests for visual verification.

 <div class="aside">